github/site-policy/Policies/github-enterprise-server-license-agreement.md

 "**Customer Modifications**" means Software modifications Customer may make solely for the purpose of developing bug fixes, customizations, or additional features to any libraries licensed under open source licenses that may be included with or linked to by the Software.

-"**Documentation**" mean any manuals, documentation and other supporting materials related to the Software that GitHub provides or makes available to Customer.
+"**Documentation**" means any manuals, documentation and other supporting materials related to the Software that GitHub provides or makes available to Customer.
 Documentation is considered part of the Software.

 "**Feedback**" means any ideas, know-how, algorithms, code contributions, suggestions, enhancement requests, recommendations or any other feedback on GitHub products or services.